-Where did death come from?
+So where did death come from?
 Romans 5:12 “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”
-So despite their perfect environment, Adam and Eve were tempted to disobey God and gave in to that temptation.
+So despite their perfect environment, Adam and Eve (the first people on the earth) were tempted to disobey God and gave in to that temptation.
 Consequently sin came into the world and with it came death.
 This is confirmed by Romans 6:23 “For the wages of sin is death; but the gift of God is eternal life in Jesus Christ our Lord.”
 Death could not have entered into the world if sin had not entered first.

 But why are people afraid of death?
 Some mix up the process of dying with the finality of death itself which two issues need to be understood separately.
 Concerning the finality of death itself the Bible says, “The sting of death is sin; and the strength of sin is the law” (1Corinthians 15:56).
 The sting of death is the problem of our sin.
 Sin is the wrong thoughts, words and deeds that are in or come from us and we can usually point to someone worse than ourselves.
 Nevertheless while we have not all sinned the same sins, we have all the same sinned.
 This brings us a guilty conscience when we consider God Who is holy.
 The problem with God’s law is that it does not justify us but shows us where we have fallen short and have not kept it.
 Consequently the strength of our sins is pointed out by God’s law and so we deserve God’s punishment for them.
 Hebrews 9:27-28a points out when God’s judgment will happen, “And as it is appointed for men to die once, but after this the judgment, so Christ was once offered to bear the sins of many.”